 Studies indicate that there is a significant gap between individuals believing that advance care and end-of-life planning is important and those that have documented goals.
 The Make a Plan, Share a Plan advance care planning model, developed in partnership with Upper Peninsula Health Plan (UPHP) and Honoring Healthcare Choices – Michigan, is centered on honoring the dynamic and individualized needs of patients and addressing the shortfall identified by both patients and providers.

-The project systematically improves access to advance care planning services by expanding educational opportunities to increase the number of certified advance care planning facilitators in the region.
-It also improves healthcare quality and care coordination by leveraging Health Information Technology to enable providers, across the state, to access advance care planning documents from a single, web-based interface.
+The project systematically improved access to advance care planning services by expanding educational opportunities to increase the number of certified advance care planning facilitators in the region.